pixpark/gpupixel/README.md

 </p>

 ## Introduction
 GPUPixel is a high-performance image and video processing library written in C++11.
 It is GPU-based and comes with built-in beauty effects filters that can achieve commercial-grade results.
-It supports platforms including iOS, Mac, Android, and theoretically can be ported to any platform that supports OpenGL/ES.
+It supports platforms including iOS, Mac, Android, and it can theoretically be ported to any platform that supports OpenGL/ES.

+Very easy to compile and use.

-## Effects
+## Effects Preview
-Whitening & Smoothing
+**Skin whitening & smoothing**:

 <p align="center">
  <img src="./docs/sample-1.jpg" width="50%" height="auto" style="display: block; margin: 0 auto;">